 Starts: Saturday, Jul.
-13 2:15 PM
+13 2:15 PM (Eastern)

 Ends: Saturday, Jul.
-13 3:15 PM
+13 3:15 PM (Eastern)

 The concept of a Green New Deal has become a salient variable of the climate movement’s lexicon.
 Yet many still are unaware of the roots of this moment, the perspectives of frontline communities or the solutions including Just Transition, Energy Democracy and Food Sovereignty that have been exercised for decades.
 It will take a principled and radical vision, along with an ecosystem of approaches, an understanding of the plurality of roles, and alignment of powerful tactics to tackle the environmental and social challenges of our time.
 This means centering frontline and marginalized communities in an effort to avoid mistakes of the past associated with Waxman/Markey.
 How we approach and democratize political engagement from now and beyond 2020 will be a reflection of grassroots organizing and can present either incredible opportunities for profound change or reproduce long standing inequities and power dynamics in our movement that ultimately, will not address the flaws in our political system.

 Anthony earned his undergraduate degrees in Environmental Science and Policy and Jazz Composition as well as his Graduate Degree in Community Development, Environmental Science and Public Policy.
 He is blessed to be the father of his energetic, entertaining and VERY loquacious three-year old son, Zahir Cielo (aka “Bean”).